C-Loftus/Princeton-Thesis/doc/main.md

 Now that we have defined the overview of my model architecture I will described the training data that can be used to generate the model.
 Given the fact that the M5 model is designed for short commands and not full sentences, it is find useful data or generate new data sets from existing ones.
 One such example is the `SpeechCommands` dataset.
 I was able to take advantage of existing research using this combination of the dataset and M5 \footnote{\url{https://github.com/pytorch/tutorials/blob/master/intermediate_source/speech_command_classification_with_torchaudio_tutorial.py}}.
 This dataset is a series of roughly thirty different common words that could be used as commands. ( For instance common names, numbers ,and directions).
 This is a useful data set for testing the model architecture and providing a good baseline for federated learning, before new user data is factored in.

 The next source of user data is from user generated datasets.
 As spoken previously, [talon](#talon) is one of the most commonly used community driven voice control solutions.
+Talon commands use natural language to control the desktop in an intuitive way and automating many tasks that would otherwise be very tedious.
+Talon can also send keyboard inputs or dictate full paragraphs.
+Some example Talon commands\footnote{ To clarify, when I say Talon commands I'm referring to the commands in the default community distribution of talon scripts called "Knausj"}, for context include:

+- `focus firefox`
+- `new bookmark`
+  - ( examples of custom, application specific commands)
+- `press enter`
+- `press control shift pit`
+  - ( examples of keypress commands)
+- `Talon can also dictate long sentences like this and thus is great for many difference contexts`
+  - (example of a dictated sentence)

-This software also allows users to automatically generate labeled recordings as they use the software.
+While saying these sorts of commands,Talon allows users to automatically generate labeled recordings as they use the software.
 This is usually used for debugging purposes, but it can also be used to generate a dataset for training future models.

 By default Talon outputs its data in a `.flac` format and includes every single parsed audio statement.
 As a result it includes audio of variable lengths.
 To convert the audio into a format that can be used for training, I wrote a script located at [client/scripts/parse_talon.py](../client/scripts/parse_talon.py).
 Once the user data is filtered through this script the user will have a large dataset of speech commands that can be used with the M5 model above.
+To ensure that only useful commands are making it into the training set, the central server can define a schema of commands.
+If we did not have this safeguard, then some users could mistakenly train with infrequent or unusual command names. ( This is since Talon is so customizable and allows users to change command names or command frequencies very easily).
+A central federated learning server administrator can decide which command names the community should train with.
+By default the commands are the most common ones said in Talon, namely the names of letters ( according to a phonetic alphabet), numbers, and common key names (enter,home, etcetera)

-## Flwr Central Webserver
+## `flwr` Central Webserver

 Now that we have described the model and the data, it is important to clarify how the `flwr` webserver is setup in my project.
-While `flwr` is an excellent technical library, similar to other federated learning tools as mentioned in #[background](https://www.cursorless.org/), it provides little for end-user interaction.
-In order to get information like the amount of clients, whether training is in process,

-In thus even though this seems like just in architectural decision to make an API wrapper, it actually also reveals a design consideration.

-The first For my backend I used FastAPI.
-FastAPI allows for the creation of web apis in Python.
-The goal of this the server is to launch and manage the central Federated Learning server.
+To begin the entire federated learning process, a server administrator will launch the `flwr` webserver.
+This will open a port for clients to connect to.
+It is up to the clients to use their data and train the models locally.
+However once an epoch has completed, the parameters will be sent to the central webserver and an aggregation function will be ran.

-### Federated Learning Strategies
+### Federated Learning Aggregation Strategies

-In federated learning, the flower server needs to make a decision regarding how to aggregate the weights from the clients.
+In federated learning, the `flwr` server needs to make a decision regarding how to aggregate the weights from the different clients.
 Different aggregation strategies can be used to provide better properties for specialty tasks, or make up for technical limitations in the client system (power, network connection, processing power, etc).

-When deciding to use a strategy, it is important to consider the following properties: [@https://doi.org/10.48550/arxiv.1602.05629]
+When deciding to use a strategy, it is important to consider how many of the following properties hold: [@https://doi.org/10.48550/arxiv.1602.05629]

 - Non-IID: Any particular user's local data set will not necessarily be representative of the population distribution
 - Unbalanced: The number of samples per user is not necessarily the same